My Austria with Rick Rodgers

 Salzburg is a baroque jewel in the northern Alps.
 Commissioned by the prince-archbishops during the 17th and 18th centuries who were impressed by the opulence of papal Rome.
 They wanted to breathe fresh new life into their city and brought the greatest architects of the day to the city who built or re-fashioned many churches, houses, gardens, and fountains The magnificent buildings of those times have earned it UNESCO World Heritage status.

-We will finish at the Sacher Hotel, an elegant stage for the world-famous Austria coffee culture.
-Lunch here will be followed by a table side demonstration of Salzburger Nockerl and a petit fours of the world-famous Sachertorte, the only place outside Vienna where you can enjoy the quintessential Austrian dessert.
+After a walking tour in the city, we will go to the Sacher Hotel, an elegant stage for the world-famous Austria coffee culture for a slice of the world-famous Sachertorte (“mit Schlag”) the only place outside Vienna where you can enjoy the quintessential Austrian dessert.

 The rest of the afternoon and evening is at leisure.

-This morning depart for the medieval city of Graz, near the Slovenian border, located in Styria.
-(3 hr 30 m drive) Graz is Austria’s second largest city and one of its hidden secrets.
+This morning depart for the medieval city of Graz, in Styria, near the Slovenian border.
+Graz is Austria’s second largest city and one of its hidden secrets.
 It has plenty to flaunt, especially for those food, history, and nature lovers, and it is also on the UNESCO World Heritage list.

-It is a gourmand's paradise, as the surrounding lush farmland and peaceful wine country supply the city with the freshest ingredients.
-The mountains and valleys in Styria are responsible for a multitude of specialties that have earned the region the nickname of "Austria's delicatessen," with Graz as the major beneficiary.
-Local cheeses, pumpkin seed and poppy seed oils, luscious produce, and well-tended livestock combine to make a diverse and delicious cuisine.
+On to Graz, a gourmand's paradise because of the surrounding lush farmland and vineyards that supply the freshest ingredients and are reminiscent of Napa Valley.
+Local cheeses, traditional pumpkin seed oils luscious produce, and well-tended livestock combine to make a diverse and delicious cuisine.

 If you are leaving Austria today, there is a morning group transfer to the airport for afternoon flights back to the US.
 If you are continuing onto Budapest, we will meet our new guide and driver and continue to Budapest.
-(Transfer to Budapest included.)
+En route, we will stop at a family winery for a very special experience: a goulash cooking class over an open fire in their vineyard.
+(Vegetarian option available.)

 Upon arrival in Budapest, we will check into the hotel.
-There will be free time until our sunset boat cruise, followed by dinner.
+There will be free time until our sunset boat cruise.
 This will give you some of the best opportunities to snap photos of the city's top landmarks.
 Float past the UNESCO World Heritage–listed riverbank, toasting the sights.
 Highlights include the Chain Bridge, the Buda Castle District, the Hungarian Parliament, and others.

-This morning, after a leisurely start, take a walking tour of the Jewish district (4 hrs).
-Budapest’s seventh district is a fascinating neighborhood with winding back streets not only filled with impressive neoclassical buildings and old-fashioned artisan workshops, but with deep history, delicious food, and a contemporary buzz blended with the pervasive aura of the past.
+This morning, after a leisurely start, take a walking tour of the Jewish district.
+Budapest’s seventh district is a fascinating neighborhood with winding back streets not only filled with impressive neoclassical buildings and old-fashioned artisan workshops, but it is also home to the largest synagogue in Europe and the second largest in the world which we will visit.
+A Jewish tour in Budapest can’t be complete without a tasting of a very special Jewish-Hungarian cake, flódni.

-This afternoon we head to the Castle District across the river in Buda where we’ll visit the Mathias Church and Fisherman’s Bastion.
+Afterwards, we’ll head to Buda on the other side of the river and the Castle District to visit the Mathias Church and Fisherman’s Bastion.

-This evening, dinner will be at a restaurant started by a WWII-survivor who worked at various hotels before starting this restaurant in 1996.
+This evening, dinner will be at a restaurant started by a holocaust survivor who worked at various hotels before starting this restaurant in 1996.
 The menu is full of traditional favorites as well as contemporary and seasonal dishes.

 Gerbeaud is surely one of the most famous gastronomic assets of Hungary.
 This historic cafe has been delighting guests with unique pastries since 1858.
 Besides learning about the legend and tradition of the café, we will taste three typical Hungarian cakes: Dobos, Esterházy and Gerbeaud's proprietary the Zserbó "slice," now one of the country's favorite holiday cookies.